BackupTheBerlios/nwnprc/nwnprc/tools/server/PRC Server readme.txt

-PRC Server Pack v1.1
+PRC Server Pack v1.2

 This is an self-installing server package for the PRC.
 This should only be installed after the main PRC packages.
-It includes:
+To make full use of this you should be using PRC 2.3 or higher.
+This package includes:

 NWNX               2.6.1
 NWNX-ODBC        0.9.2.4
 NWNX-Letoscript  build 23 beta 4
 SQLite             3.2.1
-Precacher
+Precacher, part of prc.jar

+You do not need to download anything else, buf for reference:
-NWNX and NWNX-ODBC are avaliable from www.nwnx.org Source code for these applications are in nwnxsrc.exe and odbc2src.exe.
+NWNX and NWNX-ODBC are avaliable from www.nwnx.org Source code for these applications are in nwnxsrc.exe and odbc2src.exe in accordance with the lisence.
 NWNX-Letoscript is avaliable from http://weathersong.infopop.cc/groupee/forums/a/frm/f/9616039431 SQLite is avaliable from www.sqlite.org
-The Precacher was made for the PRC by Yuritch
+The Precacher is based on a version made for the PRC by Yuritch, but rewritten into java by the PRC.
+As a jar file its source code is included in the jar

 When this installer package is run, it will extract the required files to your NWN directory automatically.
 Then it will precache the 2da files into the database for you.
 There are three steps to this, firstly the bioware 2das must be extracted from bioware2das.7z and the PRC 2das extracted